julius-speech/julius/msvc/00README.txt

 1. Build
 ------------

-Just open "JuliusLib.sln" with Visual Studio, choose configuration from menu either "Release" or "Debug", then build the solution!
-You will get libraries, "julius.exe", "adintool.exe" and "SampleApp.exe" under "Release" or "Debug" directory respectively.
+Just open "Julius.sln" with Visual Studio, choose configuration from menu either "Release" or "Debug", then build the solution!
+You will get libraries, "julius.exe", "adintool-gui.exe", "SampleApp.exe" and other tools under "Release" or "Debug" directories, respectively.

 2  SampleApp.exe